textcortex/icortex/README.md

 </p>
 <hr />

+tl;dr in goes English, out comes Python:

+https://user-images.githubusercontent.com/2453968/199964302-0dbe1d7d-81c9-4244-a9f2-9d959775e471.mp4

+ICortex

+With ICortex, ...

+- You write prompts [in natural language](https://en.wikipedia.org/wiki/Natural-language_programming), e.g. English, in Jupyter notebook cells.
+- The prompts are then processed by language models that generate Python code.
+- The generated Python code is executed.
+- more flexibly than regular software.

 ICortex is a [Jupyter kernel](https://jupyter-client.readthedocs.io/en/latest/kernels.html) that lets you develop **soft programs**:

-- sets of instructions (i.e. prompts) [written in natural language](https://en.wikipedia.org/wiki/Natural-language_programming) (such as English)
-- processed by language models that generate Python code
-- to perform useful work in various contexts
-- more flexibly than regular software.

-To put it simply—in goes English, out comes Python:

-https://user-images.githubusercontent.com/2453968/199964302-0dbe1d7d-81c9-4244-a9f2-9d959775e471.mp4

 ICortex is ...